 If you can outline your interests in less than 250 words, it’s possible to write a short cover letter too.

-5. End your speculative cover letter by stressing your value and inviting the employer to contact you
+5. Stress your value and invite the employer to contact you

 Similar to how you would normally end a cover letter, close your speculative cover letter by expressing gratitude to the manager for reading your application and reiterating your value to their organisation.